Resolving current human rights controversies

 This topic is covered in greater detail elsewhere in this web site.

-This topic continues in the next essay, which
+The conflict over sexual orientation continues in the next essay,

 discusses homosexuality and bisexuality.